knz/programming-in-c/assignments/2_insertion_sort/README.rst

 Your sorting program must be named ``mysort`` and its basic operation is as follows:

 - it reads input numbers from its standard input;
-- it prints the same numbers in sorted order on its standard output.
+- it prints the same numbers in sorted order on its standard output, one number per line.

+Numbers in the input are separated by white space.
 Your program must perform sorting by maintaining a sorted list in memory and maintaining this order while reading the input (insertion sort).

 You must submit your work as a tarball [#]_.
 Next to the source code, your archive must contain a text file file named “``AUTHORS``”